-So I started looking at options.
-I manage web and email services for a client using Google’s G Suite with nearly 100 user accounts.
+So I researched options.
+I was managing web and email services for a client using Google’s G Suite with around 100 user accounts.
 Not much of an issue with spam there and easy access on all kinds of devices.

 Same story for a client using Microsoft Office 365 email.

 Options for email service

 The great thing is there are options for email service.
 Here they are, the good, the bad and the ugly:

 Any random email account.
 Definitely not professional and yet I see that on business cards from time to time.
 Email on your own domain is a must to be taken seriously.